inknsharps/horiseon_website/README.md

 ## Notable Changes from the Original Source Code

-* Added semantic tags to all
+* Added semantic HTML tags in place of most non-semantic tags.
 * Added alt tags to all images.
 * Cleaned up CSS classes.